Gold: Technically Speaking

 My point here is that if gold rallies briefly above $1,200/oz and bears call it a bull trap and say it's bearish, then if the metal moves below $1,200/oz briefly, would it not be a bear trap and potentially bullish?
 I could personally care less for every single tick in the gold market - I am busy watching the metal and seeing if it can make a higher low above $1,187/oz.
 I just find it funny that the bears will spin the narrative to fit their thesis no matter what the price action does.
 The other thing they seem to be good at is changing their trade plans like most of us change our underwear.
 Their stops on their trades get moved like pylons, as this makes it easier for them to maintain their status of "always being right".

-Anyways enough about my favorite bear(s), let's move on to the recent warning by CNBC...
+Anyways, enough about my favorite bear(s), let's move on to the recent warning by CNBC...

 (Source: TC2000.com)